shuvalov/simple-gcp-auth/README.md

 - **Interactive User Flow**: Authenticate on a local machine through a web browser.
 - **Credential Caching**: Opt-in to securely cache refresh tokens in your system's native keychain to avoid repeated logins.
+- **Forced Re-authentication**: Clear cached credentials to force a new login.
 - **Manual Code Flow**: Authenticate in headless environments (like remote servers or Google Colab) by copying a code from a URL.
 - **Application Default Credentials (ADC)**: Seamlessly use credentials in standard GCP environments (e.g., GCE, GKE, Cloud Functions).
 - **Service Account Impersonation**: